-I am often asked by my clients to give them some names of places to explore and being someone who adores the UK and spends every summer holidays in Wales and Cornwall, I can spend hours selling each corner of our island.
-It just so happened that the Telegraph did a survey and I thought it was perfect to share with you and tempt you around our shores this summer:
+I am often asked by my clients to give them some names of places to explore and being someone who adores the UK and spends every summer holidays in Wales and Cornwall, and I can spend hours selling each corner of our island.
+It just so happened that the Telegraph did a survey and I thought it was perfect for sharing with you and tempting you around our shores this summer:

 1. Watergate Bay, Newquay